The stability of propagating plane inertial waves in rotating fluids: Conclusion

 \section{Conclusion}

-Our analysis combined a comprehensive numerical Floquet method (complemented with an analytical asymptotic analysis) with direct numerical simulations to investigate the linear stability and nonlinear saturation of propagating plane inertial waves.
+Our analysis combined a comprehensive numerical Floquet method (complemented with an analytical asymptotic analysis) with direct numerical simulations to investigate the linear stability and nonlinear saturation of propagating plane IWs.
 We found that the fastest-growing unstable perturbations have a non-dimensional growth rate $\sigma^{\max}/(A\,k)\approx 0.3 $ that is nearly independent of the wave amplitude, where $A$ is the velocity amplitude and $k$ is the wavenumber.
-This rate closely matches the growth rate of the parametric subharmonic instability at low amplitudes $A\ll|\omega|/k$ (where $\sigma_{\mathrm{PSI}}/(A\,k)\approx 0.325 $) and decreases only slightly by around $\sim15\%$ at larger amplitudes $A\sim|\omega|/k$.
+This rate closely matches the growth rate of the PSI at low amplitudes $A\ll|\omega|/k$ (where $\sigma_{\mathrm{PSI}}/(A\,k)\approx 0.325 $) and decreases only slightly by around $\sim15\%$ at larger amplitudes $A\sim|\omega|/k$.
 We also found that the most unstable wavenumbers are much larger than the wavenumber of the primary IW at low wave amplitudes, as expected for the PSI, but become comparable with the primary's wavenumber at high amplitudes.
-Furthermore, the orientation of the most unstable wavenumbers strongly depends on the primary IW frequency.
-For low-frequency waves $|\omega|\ll2\Omega$, the perturbations are aligned orthogonal to the plane of the rotation axis and the primary IW wavevector, while for high-frequency waves $|\omega|\lesssim2\Omega$, their distribution becomes nearly isotropic.
+Furthermore, the orientation of the wave vector of the most unstable modes strongly depends on the primary IW frequency.
+For low-frequency waves $|\omega|\ll2\Omega$, the wave vectors are aligned orthogonal to the plane of the rotation axis and the primary IW wavevector, while for high-frequency waves $|\omega|\lesssim2\Omega$, their distribution becomes nearly isotropic.
 This suggests that a single IW is generally disrupted by perturbations that isotropize the flow in the plane perpendicular to $\bs{\Omega}$ as the wave breaks down, in close agreement with the findings of \citep{Mora2021} and \citep{AM2024}.